 On-demand feedback apps like Impraise are based on the idea that feedback is most effective when it’s provided directly after the interaction.

 Real-time learning is knowledge acquisition based on immediate needs.
 Employees don’t have to wait until the next training session, no, they can get what they need on-demand (a term that would have been worthy of inclusion in this list individually as well).
-Real-time, or on-demand learning, provides the relevant knowledge precisely when it’s required thus greatly increasing its effectiveness.
+Real-time and on-demand learning provides the relevant knowledge precisely when it’s required thus greatly increasing its effectiveness.

 Real-time analytics also fits into this category.
 Applications in HR are pulse surveys that enable a company to collect feedback on culture and employee satisfaction day-to-day.
 This kind of feedback helps to smother conflicts and prevent the escalation of small problems.